hugues0/tekana-ewallet/README.md

 | `PATCH` (protected)       | `api/v1/transactions/complete-transaction`     | submits transaction verification code and if succesfull sets transaction status to 'completed' and finally adds funds to receiving wallet     |

-  - ## Key Business requirements considered & Architecture design choices
+  - ## Key Business considerations & Architecture design choices

     - Customer can not perform any other action besides registering and loging in when unauthenticated
     - User are given a default role upon sign up (standard) this is to limit what resources regular customers can access (designed with getting ALL transactions/wallets/customers APIs in mind)